Thinking of visiting the Descanso Gardens in La Cañada Flintridge, California? Here are the most energizing and fun things to do in Descanso Gardens.

 7. Explore the Trails

-Technically, they are called unpaved paths at Descano Gardens.
-As you’re exploring the gardens, you’ll notice trails that go further into the hills and give you amazing views of the San Gabriel Mountains.
+Technically, they are called unpaved paths at Descanso Gardens.
+As you explore the gardens, you’ll notice trails that go further into the hills and give you amazing views of the San Gabriel Mountains.

-You can easily get lost and get away from the crowds while exploring the trails.
+You can easily get lost and escape the crowds while exploring the trails.
 If you do plan to check out these unpaved paths, make sure to wear the correct footwear.